androuino/JCMS/README.md

     gradle build

-This will generate the library as **JCMS.jar** inside *build/libs* directory.
+This will generate the library as **LCMS4J.jar** inside *build/libs* directory.

 ## Native libraries
-Native libraries are embedded into the **JCMS.jar** and are automatically extracted to a temporary folder when needed.
+Native libraries are embedded into the **LCMS4J.jar** and are automatically extracted to a temporary folder when needed.
 When the JVM exits, the temporary folder is deleted.

-You can force the directory for extraction of native libraries with the system property **JCMS_library_path** (add the parameter -DJCMS_library_path=/path/to/libs when launching the JVM).
+You can force the directory for extraction of native libraries with the system property **LCMS4J_library_path** (add the parameter -DJCMS_library_path=/path/to/libs when launching the JVM).
 Custom directory for native libraries is not automatically deleted.

 ## Javadoc

-For detailed information on the classes of JCMS consult the [javadoc](http://etordera.github.io/JCMS/javadoc/index.html).
+For detailed information on the classes of LCMS4J consult the [javadoc](http://etordera.github.io/JCMS/javadoc/index.html).

 ## License